Developer-DUCS/eMission/Sprint_2.md

 - [ ] Design Backend Infrastructure
 - [ ] Investigate DevOps Technologies (Docker)
 - [ ] Investigate Ability to Allow Direct Device Testing
+- [ ] Create Documentation for Each Individual Page of the App
 - [ ] Create and Assign Issues to Team Members to Complete Sprint 2 Goals

 ### Roles (Application Development)